 One reason most meetings fail to achieve their goal is when they aren’t set up with a purpose.
 The plan of discussion is not thought out thoroughly or is hurriedly conceived before the meeting starts.
 The result is confusion, long pauses, blank stares, participants shuffling for adequate information, or discussing non-work matters like politics.

-To avoid such a dilemma and save time, draft your meeting agenda early so that you have enough time to edit, make it presentable, and even incorporate other team members' ideas.
+To avoid such a dilemma and save time, draft your meeting agenda in ppt slides early so that you have enough time to edit, make it presentable, and even incorporate other team members' ideas.
 In this draft, specify the role of each person, items to be discussed, and send electronic copies to everyone for referencing at least a day before the meeting.

 In addition, set automatic reminders in your calendar that inform every person of the meeting day and purpose.
 By setting up a clear and concise goal, employees will easily recognize the importance of the meeting and its larger purpose.